cornem/AspNetCore.Docs/aspnetcore/host-and-deploy/blazor/webassembly.md

   * `application/octet-stream`
   * `application/wasm`
 * URL Rewrite Module rules are established:
-  * Serve the sub-directory where the app's static assets reside (*{ASSEMBLY NAME}/dist/{PATH REQUESTED}*).
+  * Serve the sub-directory where the app's static assets reside (*wwwroot/{PATH REQUESTED}*).
-  * Create SPA fallback routing so that requests for non-file assets are redirected to the app's default document in its static assets folder (*{ASSEMBLY NAME}/dist/index.html*).
+  * Create SPA fallback routing so that requests for non-file assets are redirected to the app's default document in its static assets folder (*wwwroot/index.html*).

 #### Install the URL Rewrite Module